Are you interested in freelance writing jobs?

-Niche knowledge can often compensate for lack of writing experience
+Niche knowledge can often compensate for a lack of writing experience.

 An SME business is generally fairly open to taking on people who are new to online writing jobs if they have a good knowledge of the area in which the SME business works.
 With this in mind, think about your life interests and look for an SME business working in that niche.

 For example, I have a background in health so I looked for companies with products which delivered health benefits they needed to explain to the public.
 My search led me to vidalux.co.uk, which is the UK’s leading manufacturer and retailer of steam showers and hydrotherapy showers.
 They were very happy to take me on their writing team because I really understood the health benefits of their products and so could write about them clearly and enthusiastically.